boidushya/blog.boidu.dev/blogs/intentional-design.md

 The best compliment Better Lyrics has ever gotten wasn't "this looks so beautiful" or "the animations are pretty."
 It was "I don't believe Google hasn't implemented this already."

-That's when I knew I got it right.
+That's when we knew we got it right.